ibm-icpa-coffeeshop/gitops/README.md

 You can then login to ArgoCD using the following credentials:

 * Username:	`admin`
-* Password:  name of the server pod (eg. argocd-server-5f7ddc99f9-vlq7w)
+* Password:  name of the server pod (eg. `argocd-server-5f7ddc99f9-vlq7w`)

+You can get the server pod name from `kubectl get pods -n argocd -l app.kubernetes.io/name=argocd-server -o name | cut -d'/' -f 2`.

 **Creating a Repository entry for the GitOps project**